Alex Castellanos (baseball): College

 He attended Belmont Abbey College, where he hit .390 with a Division II leading 31 doubles in 2008 to earn All-Region honors.
 Was also an All-American and All-Region selection as a Freshman.
-He was drafted by the St. Louis Cardinals in the 10th round of the 2008 MLB Draft, becoming the first Belmont Abbey player to be drafted since 1972.

 St. Louis Cardinals

+Castellanos was drafted by the St. Louis Cardinals in the 10th round, with the 305th overall selection, of the 2008 Major League Baseball draft, becoming the first Belmont Abbey player to be drafted since 1972.

 He began his career as an infielder in the rookie leagues and then moved to the outfield in 2010 with the Palm Beach Cardinals.
-He began 2011 with the AA Springfield Cardinals, where he hit .319 in 93 games with 19 home runs and 62 RBI and was selected as a Texas League mid-season All-Star.
+He began 2011 with the Double–A Springfield Cardinals, where he hit .319 in 93 games with 19 home runs and 62 RBI and was selected as a Texas League mid-season All-Star.

 Los Angeles Dodgers

-Castellanos was traded to the Dodgers for Rafael Furcal on July 31, 2011 and hit .322 for the Dodgers AA affiliate, the Chattanooga Lookouts in 32 games.
-He was added to the 40-man roster after the season to protect him from the Rule V Draft and was promoted to the AAA Albuquerque Isotopes to start 2012, where the Dodgers started playing him more at second base.
+On July 31, 2011, Castellanos was traded to the Los Angeles Dodgers in exchange for Rafael Furcal, and hit .322 for the Dodgers Double–A affiliate, the Chattanooga Lookouts in 32 games.
+He was added to the 40-man roster after the season to protect him from the Rule 5 draft and was promoted to the Triple–A Albuquerque Isotopes to start 2012, where the Dodgers started playing him more at second base.

-On May 31, 2012 he was called up to the Majors for the first time, replacing an injured Matt Kemp on the active roster.
+On May 31, 2012, Castellanos was promoted to the major leagues for the first time, replacing an injured Matt Kemp on the active roster.
 He made his debut as a defensive replacement in the eighth inning and was later hit by a pitch in his first at-bat.
-Castellanos started the next game against Colorado and recorded his first hit as an RBI triple.
+Castellanos started the next game against the Colorado Rockies and recorded his first hit, an RBI triple.
 He hit his first Major League home run in his final at-bat of the season, on October 3 against Jean Machi of the San Francisco Giants.
 In the 2012 season, he played in 94 games for the Isotopes, hitting .326 with 17 homers and 52 RBI, and 16 games with the Dodgers, hitting .174.

 In 2013, he only played in eight games in the Majors, with 3 hits in 18 at-bats, including a home run.
-At AAA Albuquerque, he was in 104 games and hit .257 with 19 homers and 61 RBI.
-The team abandoned the plan to turn him into an infielder that they had attempted the previous year and he played in the outfield the whole season.
+At Triple–A Albuquerque, he appeared in 104 games and hit .257 with 19 homers and 61 RBI.
+The team abandoned the plan to turn him into an infielder, as they had attempted the previous year, and he played in the outfield the whole season.

-Castellanos was designated for assignment by the Dodgers on October 17, 2013, and removed from the 40-man roster.
+Castellanos was designated for assignment by the Dodgers on October 17, 2013.